Kaleb of Axum: Life

 Procopius, John of Ephesus, and other contemporary historians recount Kaleb's invasion of Yemen around 520, against the Himyarite king Yūsuf As'ar Yath'ar, known as Dhu Nuwas, a Jewish convert who was persecuting the Christian community of Najran.
 After much fighting, Kaleb's soldiers eventually routed Yusuf's forces.
 They killed the king, allowing Kaleb to appoint Sumyafa Ashwa, a native Christian (named Esimiphaios by Procopius), as his viceroy of Himyar.

 As a result of his protection of the Christians, Kaleb is known as Saint Elesbaan after the sixteenth-century Cardinal Caesar Baronius added him to his edition of the Roman Martyrology.

-Aksumite control of Arabia Felix continued until c.
+Aksumite control of West Yemen continued until c.
 525 when Sumyafa Ashwa was deposed by Abraha, who made himself king.
 Procopius states that Kaleb made several unsuccessful attempts to recover his overseas territory; however, his successor later negotiated a peace with Abraha, where Abraha acknowledged the Axumite king's authority and paid tribute.
 Stuart Munro-Hay opines that by this expedition Axum overextended itself, and this final intervention across the Red Sea, "was Aksum's swan-song as a great power in the region."

 It is also apparent that his reign was marked by a major integration of the Agaw tribes of what are today the districts of Wag and Lasta into his own kingdom.
 Cosmas Indicopleustes provides an important documentary confirmation for this.
 He makes a reference to the "governor of Agau", who was entrusted by Kaleb with the protection of the long-distance caravan routes from the south.
 According to Taddesse Tamrat, Kaleb's governor of Agau probably has his seat of government in the area of Lasta, which later serve as the center of the Zagwe dynasty.

 A historical record survives of a meeting between the Byzantine ambassador and historian Nonnosus and Kaleb in the year 530.

 Ethiopian tradition states that Kaleb eventually abdicated his throne, gave his crown to the Church of the Holy Sepulchre at Jerusalem, and retired to a monastery.
 Later historians who recount the events of King Kaleb's reign include ibn Hisham, ibn Ishaq, and al-Tabari.
 Taddesse Tamrat records a tradition he heard from an aged priest in Lalibela:

 Kaleb was a man of Lasta and his palace was at Bugna where it is known that Gebre Mesqel Lalibela had later established his centre.
 The relevance of this tradition for us is the mere association of the name of Kaleb with the evangelization of this interior province of Aksum.